shenyedepisa/RSCMQA/README.md

 # Copy-Move Forgery Detection and Question Answering for Remote Sensing Image

-This is the initial version of the RS-CMQA dataset, RS-CMQA-B dataset and Copy-Move Forgery Awareness Framework (CMFAF).
+This is the initial version of the RS-CMQA dataset, RS-CMQA-B dataset, Real-RSCM dataset, RS-TQA dataset, RS-TQA-B dataset and Copy-Move Forgery Awareness Framework (CMFAF).

 2024.9.5.	initial version

 2024.12.15.
+Updated code and dataset links

+2024.5.24.
 Updated code and dataset links

 ### Installation